 It’s possible to import WooCommerce Dummy Data to populate your site with demo products as a starting point.

 Note: We do not supply the exact images you see in our Bistro demo due to copyright restrictions.
+The WooCommerce Dummy Data instead comes with our own unique unrestricted images that we can redistribute within product import data.
 Images used in this demo can be downloaded from the Open Library project.

 FAQ ↑ Back to top